Core Idea

 • Each actor perceives only their immediate environment and acts on incomplete, often delayed signals

-• The System-Purpose-and-Function of the whole system can be fundamentally different from the goals of any individual actor within it
+• The System-Purpose-and-Function of the whole system can differ fundamentally from the goals of any individual actor

 The Structural Root Cause